aelasr/aelasr.github.io/_posts/2020-08-03-Fisherman-Mermaid.md

 ---
 layout: post
-title: The Fisherman and the Mermaid
+title: The Fisherman And The Mermaid
 ---

 A fisherman was sailing his wooden boat through a sea of demons and darkeness.